PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

             if arr[j] > arr[j+1]:
                arr[j], arr[j+1] = arr[j+1], arr[j]

-Now, the code has explanations that even a new programmer should understand.
+The code above has comments that even a brand new programmer could understand.
 All of the important steps in the algorithm are described and the overarching goal of the algorithm is made clear.
-As a result, this code will be easy to figure out when the original developer is no longer working on this project.
+While this is the desired goal of comments, it will not always be the case that new programmers can understand it.
+Sometimes, there are programming concepts and strategies that only understood due to experience.
+In these cases, do your best to make the code as easy to understand as possible.

-Ultimately, the goal of every comment should be to describe the logic's meaning in a clear and concise manner.
-Therefore, redundant comments should be avoided as well, as they will make the algorithm unclear.
+Ultimately, the goal of every comment is to describe the code's meaning in a clear and concise manner.
+Therefore, redundant comments must be avoided as well, as they may make the code unclear or confusing.
 Furthermore, commented out code should also be removed, especially when the code is for debugging purposes.
 When reviewing code, keep an eye out for ineffective comments.
 The block of code below shows an example of such comments.